 On display will be remarkable objects created when the iconography of each religion was still being developed.
 Art and imagery were central to the spread of these systems of belief, and the visual identity of each religion was formed by encounters and interactions between different faiths and other traditions.

-Gervasse Rosser (History, University of Oxford)
+Gervase Rosser (History, University of Oxford)

-Kate Cooper (Ancient History, University of Manchester)
+Kate Cooper (History, Royal Holloway, University of London)

-This event will be chaired by Mallica Kumbera-Landrus (Eastern Art, Ashmolean Museum)
+This event will be chaired by Mallica Kumbera Landrus (Eastern Art, Ashmolean Museum)